Aionoso/btc_seed_encrypter/README.md

 # btc_seed_encrypter
-Uses a PW (UTF-8) Hash in Decimal to do a Ceasar encryption using the bip39 words.
+Uses a PW (UTF-8) in a SHA-2 512 Hash in Decimal to do a Ceasar encryption using the bip39 words.

 ## Use this to create environment and exe